 While doing breathwork, you usually find it easier to change your mood and thoughts so you feel calmer.
 The mind usually starts to see things from a different perspective-a more calm and centered approach to life.

-Breathwork is an umbrella term for any breathing exercises or techniques that require you to change your breathing pattern, clearing any negative energy from your body.
-These types of meditation also include pranayama, qigong, and yoga.
+Breathwork is an umbrella term for many breathing exercises and techniques that require you to change your breathing pattern.
+Which involves clearing negativity from the body.
+These types of meditation also include practices like pranayama, qigong, and yoga.

-There are different styles of breathwork techniques, including but not limited to –
+There are quite a few different styles of breathwork techniques, including but not limited to:

-In addition, breathwork can be done with the eyes open, while many types of meditation are usually done with the eyes closed.
+In addition to these, breathwork can be done with the eyes open.
+Many types of meditation are usually done with the eyes closed.

-Breathwork allows you to be more in tune with this moment in time.
+Breathwork allows you to be more in tune with your moment in time.

-Both breathwork and meditation can induce a state of calmness, which is beneficial for stress relief.
-Breathwork can also be used to improve respiratory function and increase energy levels.
+Both breathwork and meditation normally help to induce a state of calmness, which is beneficial for stress relief.

-While many find meditation calming, some find it difficult to tame their thoughts, so breathwork may be an easier option for finding peace and calmness in everyday life.
+While many find meditation calming, some still find it difficult to tame their thoughts.
+So particular breathwork techniques may be an easier option for finding calmness and peace in everyday life.

 Loving Kindness Meditation is a form of mindfulness meditation.
-The object is to focus on positive emotions like kindness, compassion, and love.
+The object is to focus on positive emotions such as kindness, compassion, and love.

-The goal is to eventually extend these feelings to all beings, even those who are difficult to love.
-The practice has been shown to reduce stress, anxiety, and depression.
+The goal is to eventually extend these feelings to all beings, even those who might be somewhat difficult to love.

-This can help to increase feelings of social connectedness and conscious awareness of well-being.
+This practice also helps to increase feelings of social connectedness and conscious awareness of one’s well-being.

-If you’re interested in trying Loving Kindness Meditation, here’s some things you can do to get started.
+So, if you’re interested in trying Loving Kindness Meditation, here’s some things you can do to get you started.

-First, find yourself a comfortable place to sit or lie down.
+First, find yourself in a comfortable position either to sit or lie down.

 Then, begin by focusing on your breath.

-Once you’ve settled into a rhythm, start to silently repeat phrases like
+Once you’ve settled down ready to begin, start to silently repeat phrases similar to:

-As you repeat these phrases, picture the people or animals to who they apply.
-It can be a great way to help you feel good about yourself.
-It also helps to clear negative energy that might be held in your body through any connections you’ve had with people or experiences you don’t feel good from.
+It’s another great way for feeling good.
+It also helps to clear any negativity that might be held within the body through any connections you’ve had with people or experiences you don’t feel good about.

-Your imagination is powerful.
-A visualization meditation encourages you to concentrate on a mental image or scene to help center your mind and body.
-Also, these types of meditation often have a goal or can also be for reducing anxiety, feeling calmer, or developing compassion.
-Combining creativity with these meditation forms can help you focus and gain insights.
+These types of meditation also often have a goal or can be used for reducing anxiety, feeling calmer, or developing compassion.
+Combining creativity within these meditation sessions can help you focus and gain some insights.

 For the beginner, visualization techniques are usually combined with guided audio to help stay focused during the session.